alepez/omxdirector/README.md

       options: <Object>,  // options object passed to play(files, options)
       playing: <boolean>  // true if not paused, false if paused }

+### Video directory

+    omx.setVideoDir(path);

+Set where to look for videos.
+Useful when all videos are in the same directory.

+Instead of this:

+    omx.play(['/home/pez/videos/foo.mp4', '/home/pez/videos/bar.mp4', '/home/pez/videos/asdasd.mp4']);

+It's possible to use this shortcut:

+    omx.setVideoDir('/home/pez/videos/');
+    omx.play(['foo.mp4', 'bar.mp4', 'asdasd.mp4']);

+### Other methods

+    omx.pause();     // pause the video
+    omx.play();      // resume video playing
+    omx.stop();      // stop video playing and terminate omxplayer process omx.isLoaded();  // return true if omxprocess is running omx.isPlaying(); // return true if omxprocess is running and video is not paused

 ### Events